Calbummy/VisAmp/README.md

 - Single shared amp power stage: a discrete class D design built around an IRS20957S-family driver IC plus external power MOSFETs, rather than an integrated class D chip.
 This was chosen over simpler integrated options (e.g., TPA3255) specifically to hit a 500W target for bass and for increased flexibility with design requirements.
 - One mono 500W @ 4 Ohms amp power stage, since bass and guitar are never used simultaneously.
 A hardware switch/interlock selects one instrument and its speaker output at a time, avoiding the cost, complexity, and shared-rail crosstalk of running two full-power channels.
 - Two fully separate preamp paths (bass and guitar), selected by the same switch, so each instrument's tone shaping can be tuned independently.
-- Interacts with the CRT to display bass or guitar waveform at a safe signal level (Not sending ~500W signal into a small SBC)
+- Interacts with the CRT to display bass or guitar waveform at a safe signal level (Not sending amplified signal into a small SBC)
 - Overall Design philosophy: keep the power amp stage clean and transparent, and let all tone character come from the preamps and pedals rather than the power stage itself.

 **HiFi Stereo Amp Design Overview:**